Inheritance of experiences of trauma and violence, and how trauma and resilience cross generations

 Dr. Katy Robjant

 What can communities and society learn from traumatic stories to enable them to recover from human rights atrocities?
 Whose stories do we want to hear and what preconceptions do we have about them?
 Narrative Exposure Therapy (NET) allows the survivor to heal from the traumatic wounds of the past at the same time as giving testimony to the violence suffered.
 However, if these stories never leave the therapy room the impacted community cannot recover.
 Taboo and stigma ensure a cycle of secrecy, allowing incomplete perceptions to form that do not include the traumatic details of the events.
 Without these, the true stories can never be known.
 In our new approach, NETfacts, we share the testimonies of survivors who have experienced the same events but with different ‘roles’; perhaps as survivor, witness, perpetrator, or (more often) in combination.
+Through this approach we ensure that the full ‘facts’ can be shared and understood, and that the community and wider society can bear witness, protect, and heal.
+This process will be elaborated through discussion of its application to a conflict affected community in Eastern Democratic Republic of Congo.

 12:00 – 12:50 - Lecture 5